cichlidx/ronco_et_al/README.md

 ## heterozygosity_simulations

-Coalescent simulations on the basis of the Lake Tanganyika species tree allowing various levels of within-tribe migration.
+Scripts in this directory perform coalescent simulations on the basis of the Lake Tanganyika species tree allowing various levels of within-tribe migration.
 The complete analysis can be run by executing the script [`run_all.sh`](heterozygosity_simulations/src/run_all.sh) in directory [`heterozygosity_simulations/src`](heterozygosity_simulations/src).

 ## trait_evolution